 .
 Sampling this property over a dataset can provide

-a global average fractal dimension.
+a global average fractal dimension[AU: This is a sophisticated concept.
+Perhaps indicate d for a few example spheres on Figure 2 to illustrate the idea (this may not even need to be an exact computation.
+Simply labeling a few circles with “large d” and “small d” might be sufficient. ].
 When we search a larger radius around

 a query, the number of points we encounter grows exponentially with the fractal dimension; low fractal dimension implies that this growth will not obviate the gains provided by an entropy-scaling data structure.

-More formally, given a database with fractal dimension d and metric entropy k at the scale rc, we show in the Supplemental Methods that the time-complexity of similarity search on database D for query q with radius
+More formally, given a database with fractal dimension d[AU: Although d is defined here, I think that the big O formula below would be clearer if you also indicated it there, in the same way that you label metric entropy] and metric entropy k at the scale rc, we show in the Supplemental Methods that the time-complexity of similarity search on database D for query q with radius

 r is:

 Thus, for small fractal dimension and output size, similarity search is asymptotically linear in metric entropy.
 Additionally, because the search has to look at only a small subset of the clusters, the clusters can be stored in compressed form, and only decompressed as needed, giving space savings that also scale with entropy.
-As an aside, note that the space-complexity actually scales with the sum of metric and information-theoretic entropy, rather than just metric entropy (Supplemental Methods: Theory).
+As an aside[AU: Is this really an “aside”?
+Bounding the space complexity seems like a major result, and is stated as such in the first sentence of the Discussion.
+Rephrase?], note that the space-complexity actually scales with the sum of metric and information-theoretic entropy, rather than just metric entropy (Supplemental Methods: Theory).

+Practical application of entropy-scaling search

 We have presented the simplest such data to analyze for clarity of exposition.
 However, real data is generally messier.
 Sometimes the distance function is not a metric, so we lose the triangle inequality guarantee of 100% sensitivity; sometimes different distance functions can be used

 for the clustering versus search; and sometimes even what counts as a distinct data point is not entirely clear without domain knowledge (for example, long genomic sequences might be better broken into shorter subsequences).

-We show in the following that entropy-scaling frameworks are robust to the variations presented by real data.
-Through the diversity of the applications we explore in this paper, we demonstrate that the general scheme works for massively accelerating similarity search in a set of different contexts.
-These applications are enabled by augmenting the framework with domain-specific distance functions in different stages of the algorithm, as well as preprocessing to take advantage of domain-specific knowledge.
-We expect that so long as the dataset exhibits both low entropy and low fractal dimension—and this is empirically true in biological systems—our entropy-scaling framework has the potential to achieve massive speedup over more na¨ıve methods and significant speedup over even other highly optimized methods.
+To show that entropy-scaling frameworks are robust to the variations presented by real data, we explored a diversity of applications from three major biological “big challenges of big data”—pharmaceuticals, genomics, and protein structure (Marx, 2013).
+We demonstrate that the general scheme results in order-of-magnitude improvements in running time in these different contexts, promising to enable new workflows for practitioners (e.g. fast first-pass computational drug screens and local analyses of sequencing data in remote field sites for real-time epidemic monitoring).
+These applications are enabled by augmenting the framework with domain-specific distance functions in different stages of the process, as well as preprocessing to take advantage of domain-specific knowledge.
+We expect that as long as the dataset exhibits both low entropy and low fractal dimension—and this is empirically true in biological systems—our entropy-scaling framework has the potential to achieve massive speedup over more na¨ıve methods and significant speedup even over other highly optimized methods.

+Source code for the applications discussed here is available at http://gems.csail.mit.edu and in the Supplementary Data.

 Application to high-throughput drug screening